open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

   apiGroup: rbac.authorization.k8s.io
 ```

-Zooming in a bit on the [`ClusterRole`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) above, the rules below will provide the minimum access
+Zooming in a bit on the [`ClusterRole`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole), the following rules will provide the minimum access
 required for the Target Allocator to query all the targets it needs based on any
 Prometheus configurations: